coldclimate/omnomfrickinnom/content/blog/2020-05-03-aubergine-tomato-garlic-toast.markdown

 * A tablespoon of pomegranate syrup
 * A tablespoon of garlic
 * A pinch of chilli flakes
-* A heaped teaspoon of hot smoked papkira
+* A heaped teaspoon of hot smoked paprika
 * A good slug of olive oil